Mr-Fox-h/CatVSDog/README.md

 ## Usage

-Researchers, developers, and animal lovers alike can utilize this AI detection model for tasks such as image classification, object recognition, and pet identification.
-The model's ability to distinguish between cats and dogs can be applied in various scenarios where such classification is required.
+Researchers, developers, and animal lovers alike can utilize this AI detection model for tasks such as image classification, object recognition, and pet identification
-Repository Contents

-- model.py: Contains the code for training and evaluating the cat vs dog detection model.
-- pretrained_model.pt: Pretrained model weights for immediate use.
-- requirements.txt: Lists the dependencies required to run the code and utilize the model.
-- README.md: Provides an overview of the project, instructions for usage, and acknowledgements.

 ## Acknowledgements